Thursday, June 30, 2022

 SHARING YOUR SCHOOL NURSE SPACE

-I learn so much by seeing what other school nurses are doing- and that includes how they organize and decorate their office spaces too!
-How many of you would love to take a tour of a few school nurse offices spaces?
+I learn so much by seeing what other school nurses are doing, including how they organize and decorate their office spaces!
+How many of you would love to take a tour of a few school nurse offices?
 I know I would.
-Since that isn't in our yearly budget then how about a virtual school nurse office tour!
-I'd LOVE to share your space too- I've seen some amazing sneak peaks on Ig and have reached out to a few of you too.
-Please feel free to send me your office pictures or even just a few pictures of the favorite areas of your office.
+Since traveling from school to school isn't in our yearly budget, how about virtual school nurse office tours instead?

 Ready to get started?